Sankarsaan/Sankarsaan/README.md

 ## 🏆 Achievements & Competitive Programming

 * **Codeforces:** Specialist (Handle: Prof_Shonku) with a highest rating of 1421.
 Achieved a global rank of 845 among 15,000+ participants in a Div.
 4 contest.
 * **Contests:** Ranked under 3500 among 15,000 candidates in Codefest 2026 India Prelims.
-Participated in the ICPC India 2025 and 2026 Preliminary Online Contests.
+Participated in the ICPC India 2025 Preliminary Online Contests.
 * **Examinations:** Successfully qualified JEE Advanced, JEE Mains, and WBJEE in 2024.

 ## 📫 Get in Touch